9Dread/MESTS-US/README.md

 ## Reproducibility

-To reproduce our model and figures, one can open this repository and sequentially run all the code in the **numbered** R scripts in the *Scripts* folder.
+To reproduce our model and figures, one can open this repository and sequentially run all the code in the numbered R and jupyter scripts in the *Scripts* folder.

 Note that, while reproduction is possible, the repository has not yet been adjusted to make it seamless.
 For instance, the repository currently contains all of the base data needed (and all of the datasets created thereafter by our code), so it is pretty large.
 Some folders are unorganized and there are also some unused R scripts for testing.
 We will make adjustments for better reproducibility once the project nears its finish.